blacksheepdesign/webpack/README.md

   - Lint-on-save with ESLint
   - Source maps

+- `npm run init`: Provision Vagrant
+  - wp-cli installed
+  - LAMP stack installed and configured
+  - Latest version of Wordpress is installed

 - `npm run build`: Production ready build.
   - JavaScript minified with [UglifyJS v3](https://github.com/mishoo/UglifyJS2/tree/harmony).
   - HTML minified with [html-minifier](https://github.com/kangax/html-minifier).
   - CSS across all components extracted into a single file and minified with [cssnano](https://github.com/ben-eb/cssnano).
   - Static assets compiled with version hashes for efficient long-term caching, and an auto-generated production `index.html` with proper URLs to these generated assets.
   - Use `npm run build --report`to build with bundle size analytics.

+- `npm run publish`: Push your current build to a live server
+  - Exports the database from the Vagrant machine
+  - Pushes the theme directory and optionally the database to a remote server

 ### Fork It And Make Your Own